OpenTranslationBible/open-bible/en-GB/43.John/md/john-19.md

 ## John 19:36

-These things happened so that the Scripture would be fulfilled: “Not one of His bones will be broken.”
+These events occurred to fulfil the Scripture: “Not one of His bones will be broken.”

 ## John 19:37